ChantelleAA/Reinforcement_Learning_Oware/README.md

 ### Board Class

-The `Board` class is a fundamental component of the Oware nam-Nam environment, responsible for managing the board layout, actions, and score tracking.
-Here’s a summary of its key features and methods:
+The `Board` class is responsible for managing the board layout.

 #### Key Features